AvdonR/intro-to-iot/README.md

-# Introduction to IoT Project - Node.js API using Express, TypeScript, Vue, and PostgreSQL
+# Introduction to IoT Project - IoT Smart Lock System

+## Node.js API using Express, TypeScript, Vue, PostgreSQL, and MQTT
 This project utilizes a wide range of technologies to implement an IoT Smart Lock system.
 The front-end web interface utilizes a custom API that interacts with a PostgreSQL database and a MQTT message broker service.
 A third-party authentication service (API) is also used to handle user login and manage different lock states per user.

 ## Requirements